Once you have decided to divorce your husband or wife the next question you may need to consider is whether to get divorced in the UK or abroad.

 If you are a parent contemplating a move abroad with a child or a parent facing a potential Court application then the best option is to get legal advice.
 The sooner a parent gets specialist advice on the pros and cons of making or opposing a Court application and what steps they and their lawyer will need to do to successfully get permission or to oppose an application the better.
 It is like many things in life: tomorrow belongs to those who prepare for it today.

-For advice about taking a child abroad to live or for help in opposing an application please call me on +44 (0) 1477 464020 or email me at email@example.com
+For help with the process of taking a child abroad to live or for help in opposing an application please contact us

 The question of whether a mother’s decision to relocate from Australia to England with her two young children amounted to child abduction has been the subject of a Supreme Court ruling called Re C.